angeliqueb71/Fantany_Urs_Prototype/README.md

 Fantasy Urs

 Is a add on for fantasy sports websites - Fantasy Teams - to create a customize narbar according to their team.
+Having the real time alerts from their fantasy team.

 Things you may want to cover: built with